Madanshaiva/Amazon-clone/README.md

 # Amazon-clone
-A simple Amazon clone is created using Html &amp; Css.
+A simple Amazon clone is created using Html & Css.